jacovdbergh/blogh/source/_posts/hosting-jigsaw-on-cloudflare.md

 Jigsaw lists [a number of easy ways](https://jigsaw.tighten.co/docs/deploying-your-site/) to host your generated site.

-GitHub Pages looked really easy, but seeing as my DNS is already in Cloudflare, I opted to go for [Cloudflare Workers Sites](https://developers.cloudflare.com/workers/platform/sites).
+GitHub Pages looked really easy, but seeing as my DNS was already in Cloudflare, I opted to go for [Cloudflare Workers Sites](https://developers.cloudflare.com/workers/platform/sites).

 ## Cloudflare Workers Sites